munificent/craftinginterpreters/book/chunks-of-bytecode.md

 we also look up the actual constant value -- since constants *are* known at compile-time after all -- and display the value itself too.

-This requires some way to print a Lox Value.
-That function will live in the "value" module, so we include that:
+This requires some way to print a clox Value.
+That function will live in the "value" module, so we include that.

 ^code debug-include-value (1 before, 2 after)